 Nothing in this chapter shall be construed to affect, prevent or restrict:

-(1) Persons qualified and licensed to practice other health professions from engaging in the practice of dietetics/nutrition when incidental to the practice of their profession.
+- Persons qualified and licensed to practice other health professions from engaging in the practice of dietetics/nutrition when incidental to the practice of their profession.
 This chapter shall in no way apply to persons licensed to practice medicine or osteopathic medicine pursuant to chapters 6 and 9 of this title;

-(4) Persons performing the activities and services of a nutrition educator in the employment of a federal, state, county or municipal agency or an elementary or secondary school or accredited degree granting educational institution, insofar as such activities and services are part of a salaried position;
+- Persons performing the activities and services of a nutrition educator in the employment of a federal, state, county or municipal agency or an elementary or secondary school or accredited degree granting educational institution, insofar as such activities and services are part of a salaried position;

-(6) Persons employed in a hospital or nursing home as defined in § 68-11-201 and subject to licensure by the Tennessee board for licensing health care facilities; orPersons who do not hold themselves out to be licensed and/or registered dietitians/nutritionists of the right to provide services and information related to nonmedical nutrition while: Conducting classes or disseminating information related to non-medical nutrition.
+- Persons employed in a hospital or nursing home as defined in § 68-11-201 and subject to licensure by the Tennessee board for licensing health care facilities; orPersons who do not hold themselves out to be licensed and/or registered dietitians/nutritionists of the right to provide services and information related to nonmedical nutrition while: Conducting classes or disseminating information related to non-medical nutrition.

-(A) Employed by or operating a health weight loss or fitness program;
+Employed by or operating a health food store;

-(B) Employed by or operating a health food store;
+Employed by or operating a health weight loss or fitness program;

-(D) Conducting classes or disseminating information related to non-medical nutrition.
-Non-medical means engaging in any practice that does not constitute the practice of medicine, osteopathy, chiropractic, dentistry or podiatry.
+- “Nonmedical” means engaging in any practice that does not constitute the practice of medicine, osteopathy, chiropractic, dentistry or podiatry.